wbr055/react-test/README.md

 This app will render a list of apps, displaying their name and status.

-Some boilerplate code is provided, but its not required.
-Make sure to abstract some of your hooks out into custom hooks.
+Some boilerplate code is provided, but its not required as long as one or more custom hooks are implemented.

-Please complete the following.

-- use the getApps function from api.js to fetch and display the app list inside the AppComponent.
+- Use the getApps function from api.js to fetch and display the app list using the AppComponent inside of index.js.
   - The user should see some kind of indication that the app is loading while data is being fetched.
   - errors should be properly handled and displayed.